Binyavanga Wainaina spoke eloquently about his writing career and his life, and how the two are intertwined, at Wits University recently.

 ‘When I write something I feel strongly about, which is mostly the things that I’m not conscious that I feel strongly about … these are the things that make me famous.
 So “How to Write About Africa” came about because I read Granta’s very prestigious Africa issue.
 And I felt it was horrible.
 So I wrote a long email that night to the editor of the magazine.
 A very long email.
 I analysed all the entries in his magazine, it must have been twenty-seven pages.
 And they decided to do another African issue, which took into account my views, which were very extreme at the time, and also used my contacts.
 But when they asked me to write something, I didn’t have anything to say, because when you are not angry you don’t have anything to say.
 One of the editors suggested I do a kind of summary of my email.
 It took me about forty-five minutes.
 And that was “How to Write About Africa”.’

 Wainaina is currently working on two books of non-fiction; one based on that Granta essay, the other his fabled ‘big Africa book’.
-But he says once those are out of the way, he will get to work in earnest on his first novel.
+But he said once those are out of the way, he will get to work in earnest on his first novel.

 — Jennifer Malec (@projectjennifer) July 25, 2017